isteves/two-bookdowns-example/README.md

 # Overview

-This is a skeleton repo for building two [bookdown](https://bookdown.org/home/about.html) books from one repository.
+This is a **skeleton repo** for building two [bookdown](https://bookdown.org/home/about.html) books from one repository.
 The repo is based on two other bookdown demo repos:

 - [bookdown-start](https://github.com/seankross/bookdown-start)
 - [bookdown-demo](https://github.com/rstudio/bookdown-demo).

 You can view the two bookdown books here: [dir1](https://isteves.github.io/two-bookdowns-example/dir1/) & [dir2](https://isteves.github.io/two-bookdowns-example/dir2/)

-Forking or cloning this repo will give you structure to build your own books.
-Some files (like `.travis.yml`) may not copy over perfectly, so you may need to rebuild them (using `file.create("FILENAME")` in R and then pasting in the content, for example) or use file-specific functions (`devtools::use_travis()`).
+**Forking or cloning this repo will give you structure to build your own books.** Some files (like `.travis.yml`) may not copy over perfectly, so you may need to rebuild them (using `file.create("FILENAME")` in R and then pasting in the content, for example, or by using file-specific functions like `devtools::use_travis()`).
 I'm not sure which files are "problem files" but I can add that info here if someone tells me.

+This repo also includes some extra files that are not necessary to the bookdowns:

+- png's in the `docs` folder
+- dummy.txt in the `docs` folder (I used it originally to create the `docs` folder, which I think is required)
+- possibly others, but I'm not sure

 # Updating the book